iszczesniak/cpp/move/index.md

 ### Deleted

-A programmer can explicitely request a special member function be deleted with `= delete`, like this:
+A programmer can explicitly request a special member function be deleted with `= delete`, like this:

 {% highlight c++ %}